LookSmart: 1999–2001

 By 1999, the company had 500 employees and LookSmart was the twelfth most visited website worldwide with 10 million users, behind AltaVista and ahead of Snap.
 In early-1999, the company reached an agreement to provide directory and listing services for Microsoft for 5 years.
 The deal provided the company with $30 million upfront and guaranteed payments of $5 million per year.
 In late-March 1999, the company raised $59.6 million based on a post-money valuation of $430 million from Amerindo Investment Advisors, Citicorp Equity Capital, Cox Interactive Media, Hambrecht & Quist and others.
 In May 1999, LookSmart formed a strategic partnership with direct-response marketing company Guthy-Renker and acquired some of their assets from their e-commerce division for $3 million.

 On 20 August 1999, during the dot-com bubble, the company became a public company via an initial public offering on the NASDAQ, debuting at $12 per share and raising $92.4 million based on a $1 billion valuation for the company.
 LookSmart used the money it made from its IPO to open offices in Denmark, Canada and the Netherlands.
 By October 1999, the stock price reached $30 per share, giving the company a market capitalization of $2.5 billion.
 The founders' 15% stake was worth $375 million.
 On 10 November 1999, LookSmart and BT Group founded joint venture BT LookSmart.
 In December 1999, LookSmart purchased FutureCorp and its free email service Start for more than $5 million from its co-founders Michael Mak and Bardia Housman.
 Also in December, LookSmart acquired 14.5% of the voting stock of Dstore Pty Ltd. for $300,000.

 In 2000, FindArticles, a website which provided access to articles previously published in magazines, journals, and other sources, was founded as a partnership between LookSmart, which authored the search technology, and the Gale Group, which provided the articles for a fee.

 In March 2000, LookSmart's stock price briefly peaked at $72 per share.
-On 28 March 2000, the International Olympics Committee (IOC) signed a sponsorship deal with LookSmart by adding a custom-built LookSmart directory to the Olympic Games' website.
+On 28 March 2000, the International Olympic Committee (IOC) signed a sponsorship deal with LookSmart by adding a custom-built LookSmart directory to the Olympic Games' website.
 On 30 May 2000, Juno Online Services reached an agreement with LookSmart to provide Juno's subscribers access to LookSmart's directory and LookSmart's stock jumped 8%.
 On 26 July 2000, AltaVista reached an agreement with LookSmart for it to be their exclusive directory provider.
 In October 2000, the company acquired Zeal for $20 million.

 As a result of the dot-com bubble bursting in late 2000, the company fired 172 employees or 31% of its staff in January 2001 to cut costs.
 Also in January, LookSmart shut down Inside The Web and LookSmart Live! due to them being unrelated to their core business model.
 On 17 January 2001, the company reached a deal to provide product categories from its directory to Amazon.

 Also after the dot-com bubble burst, LookSmart paid $90,000 to transfer 52.8% of its ownership of FutureCorp back to its founders.